 Please note there are different deadline dates for the various scholarship opportunities offered at Fresno State.
-Since these deadline dates can change without notice, please do not procrastinate on finishing the application process.
-If you are currently enrolled at Fresno State, it is highly recommended that you submit your scholarship application as soon as possible.
+Because these deadline dates can change without notice, please do not procrastinate on finishing the application process.
+If you are enrolled at Fresno State, submit your scholarship application as soon as possible.
 This will allow you to be considered for current year opportunities that may become available.

 The following is a list of scholarships available to our MCJ students.
 If you’d like to apply for a scholarship, please fill out the general Fresno State scholarship form.

 The ABC30 Journalism Scholarship was created in January 2010.
 Eligible students must be studying in the field of broadcast journalism and/or multimedia.
 Students must have and maintain a 3.0 GPA or above.
 Preference is given to students who demonstrate knowledge and/or interest in emerging cultures of the Central Valley, such as Hispanic, African-American or Southeast Asian.
 A personal statement addressing financial need and pursuit of journalism and/or multimedia is required for the application.
 Students awarded this scholarship are encouraged to apply for an internship at the station.

 The late Dr. Arthur Margosian was a member of the Department of Journalism for approximately 30 years before his retirement in the 1980s.
 He worked in journalism and public relations, and he headed the Public Relations program after Dr. Bernard Shepard retired.

 This scholarship was established through donations received from the community and is awarded to a junior or senior majoring in public relations.